Enola Gay and a Trip to the Dolomites

 Maxx used pitch bend on the synth to try and mimic real sitar and it works really well in the context of the song, Not exactly Nepalese music but certainly further east than Essex.

 "I listened to Sitar music and as is often the case, tried to mimic how the instrument is played in terms of phrasing and use of fingers on the strings.
 The problem with the section was that I did the bridge too early and I wanted to sing the final vocal part on top of a very crowded scenario as it was not possible to sing the Kathmandu line after that point.
-But it heightens the sense of slight panic at the situation and in retrospect, works well. “
+But it heightens the sense of slight panic at the situation and in I can still hear the panic in my voice!! “

 Conditions here are changing fast"